To Kill a Mockingbird, Author Harper Lee

 Nelle gave some thought to using a pen name.
 She was concerned that, as a writer, she would be referred to as Nellie, so she opted to write under the enigmatic name of Harper Lee.

 When Nelle was finished writing the manuscript for "To Kill A Mockingbird," but before it was actually published, Capote asked her to go with him to Holcomb, Kansas to help research the 1959 Clutter family murders for an article he was writing.
-With research being her strong suit, Nelle gladly went along.
+With research being her strong skill, Nelle gladly went along.

 The volume of information they uncovered produced Capote's intended 300 word article for the New York Times, which was later expanded into a four-part serial in the New Yorker Magazine.

-One day in early 1961, a publisher gave Capote an advance and asked him to develop his four-part serial into a non-fiction novel.
+One day in early 1961, a publisher gave Capote an advance payment and asked him to develop his four-part serial into a non-fiction novel.
 He agreed, but he felt more research was needed.
 Realizing he couldn't wait for Nelle to finish her book signing tour, he went alone to Kansas to continue his interviews.

 Little did he know that Nelle wouldn't become available again until late 1962.